madprops/airc/README.md

 Some might get added over time as they appear and become useful.

 The support of models demands updates to airc.

+Models used should be focused on general responses as opposed to generating code.

+airc is not really meant to be a programming assistant since web interfaces are a lot better for that.